fpillet/NetworkingWorkshopSwiftNIO/ChatClient.md

 ## Task 1: setup the necessary bits for NWConnection

-You'll need to create an endpoint (`NWEndpoint`) that describes the server location, and prepare a queue for your connection to run on.
+You'll need to create an endpoint ([`NWEndpoint`](https://developer.apple.com/documentation/network/nwendpoint)) that describes the server location, and prepare a dispatch queue for your connection to run on.
 This is done in `init` and above.

 ## Task 2: fill in the `connect()` method

-Create the `NWConnection` object you need in the `connect()` method.
+Create the [`NWConnection`](https://developer.apple.com/documentation/network/nwconnection) object you need in the `connect()` method.
 Setup a connection state handler by filling the `setupConnectionStateHandler(_:)` method.
 You'll learn about the various states a connection can be in.

 ## Task 3: write the code that sends packets